earljay-caoile-401-advanced-javascript/lab-01/README.md

 #### Tests

 - Testing command: `npm test` from the root directory.
-As of March 16, 2020, code coverage should be 100%.

 #### UML